OttoDIY/OttoNinja/README.md

 2. Copy all libraries to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed)
 3. Open  for example OttoDIY_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding USB port if you have a new vesrion of Arduino use the old bootloader.
 4. Upload code to your Otto and will dance!
-5. Make your own dance! just modify the Arduino .ino sketch code using same libraries and functions and do not forget to share.

 ## License CC-BY-SA
 You can use all resources of Otto for free but Otto DIY Website must be included in any redistribution and remixes must keep the CC-BY-SA license, As you might seen with the original Otto DIY project the idea is that more people can have access, therefore if you copy or remix Otto you must also release under same open license, that means you must release all files also to the public.